 Exclusive Call Option Agreements.
 On June 11, 2018, pursuant to an exclusive call option agreement, as amended by a supplementary agreement on October 1, 2018, each shareholder of Beijing Zhong Zhi Hong Yuan irrevocably granted us and WFOE an exclusive option to purchase, or have its designated person or persons to purchase, at its discretion, to the extent permitted under PRC law, all or part of the shareholder's equity interests in Beijing Zhong Zhi Hong Yuan.
 The purchase price shall be the minimum price permitted under PRC law.
 Without prior written consent of us and WFOE, Beijing Zhong Zhi Hong Yuan shall not amend its articles of association, increase or decrease the registered capital, sell or otherwise dispose of its assets or beneficial interest, create or allow any encumbrance on its assets or other beneficial interests, provide any loans to any third parties, enter into any material contract with a value of more than RMB100,000 (except those contracts entered into in the ordinary course of business), conduct mergers or acquisitions or make any investments, or distribute dividends to the shareholders.
 Each shareholder of Beijing Zhong Zhi Hong Yuan has agreed that, without prior written consent of us and WFOE, he or she will not dispose his or her equity interests in Beijing Zhong Zhi Hong Yuan or create or allow any encumbrance on their equity interests.
-Moreover, without prior written consent of us and WFOE, no dividend will be distributed to Beijing Zhong Zhi Hong Yuan's shareholders, and if any of the shareholders receives any profit, interest, dividend or proceeds of share transfer or liquidation, the shareholder must give such profit, interest, dividend and proceeds to us and WFOE or their designated person(s).
+Moreover, without prior written consent of us and WFOE, no dividend will be distributed to Beijing Zhong Zhi Hong Yuan's shareholder must give such profit, interest, dividend and proceeds to us and WFOE or their designated person(s).
 The agreement has an original term of ten years commencing from June 11, 2018 which can be extended at the sole discretion of us and WFOE.